Nice try, Brian, but you get your own show, and you can go say that.

 It is a good analogy.

-And he also uh, not in this press conference, but in uh previous press conferences has alluded to the fact that uh you're measuring the curtains here too soon.
+And he also, not in this press conference, but in previous press conferences, has alluded to the fact that you're measuring the curtains here too soon.

-And this Michael J. Fox ad flap has occurred because it's taken a rock off the uh the front pages.
+And at certain drive-by spots I looked at on the web today, they're really upset that this Michael J. Fox ad flap has occurred because it's taken Iraq off the front pages.

-Uh a couple other things they're upset about have done the uh the same thing.
+A couple other things they're upset about have done the same thing.

 Your telephone calls next.